sagemath/p_group_cohomology/src/doc/source/index.rst

 Versions
 --------

   * v3.0: Turn the cohomology package into a "new style spkg".
-It is into several smaller parts that are either using an autotoolized build system or are pip installable.
+It is split into several smaller parts that are either using an autotoolized build system or are pip installable.
   * v2.1.5, v2.1.6: Cope with several backwards incompatible changes in